 3.5.4 Other assets

-MCC holds tangible fixed assets (computer and office equipment, and motor vehicles), fixed asset investments, treasury bills and other assets icluding VAT, staff loans, and accrued interest.
+MCC holds tangible fixed assets (computer and office equipment, and motor vehicles), fixed asset investments, treasury bills and other assets including VAT, staff loans, and accrued interest.
 Fixed asset investments are mainly a 100% subsidiary, MG Hong Kong Ltd acting as an agent on MCC’s behalf.
 This subsidiary is not consolidated as all income is intercompany.

 Key risks